-Measure Description International The International Competitiveness Strategy is consistent with the European strategy Competitiveness Strategy Europe 2020, the National Reform Programme of the Czech Republic 2011 4 and other
+Measure Description International The International Competitiveness Strategy is consistent with the European strategy Competitiveness Strategy Europe 2020, the National Reform Programme of the Czech Republic 2011 5 and other

-3 European Commission (2013), "Innovation Union Scoreboard 2013"
+4 European Commission (2014), "Innovation Union Scoreboard 2014"

 Measure Description for the Czech Republic (2012-2020) government policy documents.
 The Strategy defines eleven areas where strategic goals should be attained in order to secure competitiveness and the sustainable development of the Czech economy.
 The eleven strategic areas are: institutions, infrastructure, macroeconomic stability, healthcare, education, the labour market, financial markets, goods and service market efficiency and improving the characteristics of business, innovation, the basis for the pro-export strategy, and cohesion policy.
 Within these areas more than forty key measures and hundreds of sub-measures are identified, leading to the creation of friendly conditions for creative business, innovation and growth.
 The 9 th strategic area 'Innovation' aims to "create financial, material, personnel and other conditions for the development of excellent research ()".
 National Innovation Strategy (NIS) of the Czech Republic (2004-2010) The aim of the National Innovation Strategy was to create the conditions and lay the foundations for the formulation of the Czech Republic's innovation policy.
 It has been succeeded by the new strategy adopted in 2011 (see above).
-The Innovation Strategy was in two parts: PART I analysed the Czech Republic's innovation system, infrastructure, and entities (including research funding, development and innovation activities); and PART II dealt with the establishment of smoothly functioning systems of education, research, development, and innovation, and their effective state management.
+The Innovation Strategy was in two parts: - PART I analysed the Czech Republic's innovation system, infrastructure, and entities (including research funding, development and innovation activities); and - PART II dealt with the establishment of smoothly functioning systems of education, research, development, and innovation, and their effective state management.
+National Research, Development and Innovation Policy of the Czech Republic for the years 2009-2015 with an outlook to the year 2020 The National Research, Development and Innovation Policy of the Czech Republic for the years 2009-2015 with an outlook to the year 2020 was updated in 2013.
+It follows the principles of the "Europe 2020" strategy and the "Innovation Union", and focuses on four strategic areas: 1) A High-quality and Productive Research System; 2) Effective Knowledge Transfer for Innovation; 3) Innovative Enterprises; and 4) A Stable, Effective and Strategy-Oriented R&D&I System.
+New Operational Programme "Research, development and education) (2014-2020) The Programme aims to support amongst others: - human resources in research and innovation; - equality and quality of education and research; - knowledge of management research and development; - popularisation and communication of research results; - knowledge-sharing; - excellent teams; and - mobility.
 The National Innovation Strategy of the Czech Republic (NIS) (2011) The National Innovation Strategy of the Czech Republic (NIS) was drawn up in 2011.
 It follows the principles of the EU strategic document 'The Innovation Union' and addresses four strategic areas: a) Excellent Research, b) Development of Cooperation for Knowledge Transfer between the Corporate and Academic Sectors, c) Innovation Entrepreneurship, d) People: Main Holders of New Ideas and Change Initiators.
 The new NIS aims to strength the importance of innovation and excellence in technology as a resource for increasing the country's competitiveness and contributing to its long-term economic growth, including the creation of qualitative jobs and improvements to the quality of life.